socd06/dli_emotions/README.md

 # dli_emotions

-NVIDIA IoT [Deep Learning Institute](https://www.nvidia.com/en-us/deep-learning-ai/education/) thumbs image classifier at the edge (IoT) project for Jetson Nano.
+NVIDIA IoT [Deep Learning Institute](https://www.nvidia.com/en-us/deep-learning-ai/education/) emotions image classifier at the edge (IoT) project for Jetson Nano.

 This project is meant to be run at the edge on an NVIDIA Jetson Nano (or similar ARM IoT architecture computer).